You're viewing the Inertia.js v2.0 documentation. Upgrade guide →

 Creating an Inertia response is simple.
 To get started, invoke the Inertia::render()

-method within your controller or route, providing both the name of the JavaScript page component that you wish to render, as well as any props (data) for the page.
+method within your controller or route, providing both the name of the JavaScript page component that you wish to render, as well as any properties (data) for the page.

-In the example below, we will pass a single prop (event
+In the example below, we will pass a single property (event

 ) which contains four attributes (id